Changissnz/nu_merchant_principal/README.md

 game becomes very complicated when the spectators, all vultures, are not strongly allied with each other.
-The concept of weakly-connected alliances, a fair term for vultures not beholden to a solid alignment, were described in the section Shifty and Shifting Alliances Pt.
+The concept of weakly-connected alliances, a fair term for vultures not beholden to a solid alignment, was described in the section Shifty and Shifting Alliances Pt.
 II.